joinpursuit/Pursuit-Core-Web/html_css_dom/css_display_position_zind/display_position_and_z_index.md

 ### Display

-There are many different display qualities that and element can have.
+There are many different display qualities that an element can have.
 Let's take a look at some of the more common ones that you might come across.

 #### display: block;
 The element generates a block element box, generating line breaks both before and after the element when in the normal flow.